-Columbia County School District is hiring and has 2 openings for a full-time (7.5 hour day, 10 month contract) school psychologist, for the 2018-2019 school year.
+Columbia County School District is hiring and has multiple openings for full-time (7.5 hour day, 10 month contract) school psychologists, for the 2019-2020 school year.
 Benefits are provided and opportunities for professional development are available as well.
 Salaries are competitive with an increase available depending on level of education and experience.
 Summer work is also available if interested.
 Come work with a great team of staff, schools, and students!
 Interested applicants should apply through the job opportunities section of the Columbia County Schools website (http://www.columbiak12.com/human-resources-5f11d3e8/employment-542d4785).

 For more information, please contact Lynn Jamison, Director of ESE & Special Services at email@example.com or 386.755.8049.

-Escambia County Schools (Pensacola, Florida) currently has multiple openings for full-time (12 month, professional contract) school psychologists.
+Escambia County Schools (Pensacola, Florida) currently has multiple openings for full-time (12 month, professional contract) school psychologists for the 2018-2019 and the 2019-2020 school years.
 Interested applicants should apply through the employment section of the Escambia County Schools website (http://ecsd-fl.schoolloop.com/).
-For more information please refer to the posted job description or contact Lisa Joyner, Coordinator of Student Services at email@example.com or 850.469.5382.
+For more information please refer to the posted job description or contact Lisa Joyner, Coordinator of Student Services at firstname.lastname@example.org or 850.469.5303.

 Hillsborough County Public Schools currently has several openings for a full-time (8 hour day, 205 day contract) school psychologist, effective immediately.
 Salaries start at $49.7K (based on Master’s degree without prior experience) and increase with level of education and experience.
 Benefits are provided.
 Interested applicants should complete an online application at: https://www.applitrack.com/sdhc/onlineapp/